FederCO23/UCSD_MLBootcamp_Capstone/README.md

 # Capstone Project

-This repository is currently under construction and contains submissions related to the Capstone Project for the UCSD Bootcamp.
+This repository is currently under construction 🚧👷 and contains submissions related to the Capstone Project for the **UCSD Machine Learning Bootcamp**.

 ## Index